George Younghusband: Command

 Younghusband's first command came during the Second Boer War, when he was promoted to temporary lieutenant-colonel and commanding officer of the 3rd Battalion, Imperial Yeomanry, on 20 January 1900.
 The battalion comprised the 9th (Yorkshire (Doncaster)), 10th (Sherwood Rangers), 11th (Yorkshire Dragoons) and 12th (South Nottinghamshire Hussars) Companies, all recruited by Yeomanry regiments in Yorkshire and Nottinghamshire.
 He left Liverpool with the battalion aboard in late January 1900, arriving in South Africa the following month.
 While commanding the battalion he was mentioned in dispatches in 1901.
 The same year he received a brevet promotion to lieutenant-colonel and was appointed a Companion of the Order of the Bath (CB).

 Younghusband left the 3rd to command the 26th (Younghusband's Horse) Battalion, Imperial Yeomanry, in December 1901.
 This battalion comprised the newly-raised 119th–122nd Companies.
 He was again mentioned in dispatches in June the following year.
 He was wounded, and in late May 1902 left South Africa on the SS Roslin Castle which arrived at Southampton the following month.
 He relinquished the command of the 26th battalion on 30 August 1902.

 After that war he was promoted to colonel in April 1905.
 He was then involved in the Mohmand expedition of 1908.
 Then in February 1909, was promoted to temporary brigadier-general while serving on the General Staff.
 In 1909, he became commander of the Fyzabad Brigade, part of the 8th (Lucknow) Division, and the Derajat Brigade from 1911.
 The same year he was promoted to major-general.
 He was still in command, when appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1913.

 In October 1914, Younghusband was given command of the 28th Indian Brigade, part of the 10th Indian Division.
 They were initially deployed to defend the Suez Canal.
 In July 1915, the brigade was detached to defence of Aden. where it fought a sharp action at Sheikh Othman on 20 July, before returning to Egypt in September.

 In November 1915, the brigade left the division and moved to Mesopotamia to form part of the 7th (Meerut) Division from December 1915.

 At this point Younghusband left the brigade and was appointed to command the 7th (Meerut) Division on 10 December 1915 but he was forced to relinquish that position on 8 May 1916 due to wounds received.

-During the operations in Mespototamia Younghusband was again mentioned in dispatches.
+During the operations in Mesopotamia Younghusband was again mentioned in dispatches.